Male pattern baldness and natural aging may cause hair to thin. Some treatment options may help restore hair, depending on the underlying cause.

 Try using castor oil to moisturize your hair and get your blood flowing at the same time.
 Both may help you grow more and thicker hair.

-Try applying an essential oil, such as lavender or rosemary, to your scalp and hair to promote hair growth.
+Try applying an essential oil, such as rosemary, to your scalp and hair to promote hair growth.
 Lavender oil has been shown to be somewhat successful in helping treat thinning hair.

 Before applying the oil to your scalp, make sure to dilute it with a carrier oil and do a patch test to make sure you’re not allergic.
 You can do this by putting a small drop on your skin first and waiting 24 hours.